VCU Graduate Admissions Application Process

 The VCU MSOT Graduate Admissions Committee is committed to the selection of the next generation of OT professionals to become leaders in the state and nation.
 The Committee's responsibility is to review the pool of applicants to compose a class where every member contributes in special and unique ways to the makeup of the group.
 The Committee does not conduct interviews.
 The majority of the Committee membership is made up of practicing clinicians who volunteer their time to review applications online.
 In lieu of an interview, they have chosen to require a second essay to ask the primary question that they would like answered in an interview.
 The Graduate Admissions Committee would like to know how your inclusion in the next class of entry-level MSOT students would "add value" to the composition of the class, enrich the lives of your future clients and ultimately enhance the future of the profession.

 Please compose an essay of no more than 600 words that shares with the Committee any life experiences, including travel, languages, cultural awareness, research, military service, part-time or full-time work experience, community service, leadership or family experiences that have contributed to your personal growth, understanding of people, and ability to care for others.
 The Committee is interested in constructing a class of highly capable, lifelong learners interested in capitalizing on the diversity of differences in backgrounds, ideas, thoughts, values, and beliefs.
 Students admitted to our program must be capable of succeeding in a very rigorous graduate program.
 Grade point averages and Graduate Record Exam scores help us assess those factors, but it takes more than academic success alone to become a successful OT.
-The Value-Added Essay helps the Committee people apart from many other qualified applicants to the program.
+The Value-Added Essay helps the Committee identify those special qualities about you that sets you apart from the many other qualified applicants to the program.

 Please compose a one page essay (no more than 600 words) that focuses on your unique qualities, and life experiences, (aside from your academic record), that will contribute to the composition of the next generation of occupational therapists.